sdobnik/computational-semantics-vt21/notes/work-in-groups.md

 In the end, you are free to choose *how* you are going to work on the assignment file as a group.
 Just make sure that (i) course organisers could access your work, (ii) you can produce a final .ipynb file that you can submit to the Canvas course webpage.

 **Important:** also, please upload your group's .ipynb file by the morning of the day when we have a class on this assignment.
 It would be nice for TAs (Adam, Nikolai) to look at your work-in-progress before the actual class on this assignment.
+To do this, simply upload your current state of the submission to the Canvas assignment page.
+You have an unlimited number of submissions before the actual submission deadline.
+It means that you could re-upload a new version after the class on the assignment with updated results.

 For any questions, please contact us through Discord or e-mail.